leomccormack/Super-Hearing/README.md

 ## [Underwater-Super-Hearing](Underwater-Super-Hearing)

 In [2], underwater sound sources, which are audible to humans but are typically localised very poorly, were captured by a 4-sensor hydrophone array.
 Since humans primarily evolved in the air domain, humans are generally much worse at localising sound sources in other mediums; such as underwater.
-However, by capturing underwater sound sources with a hydrophone array, and reproducing the sources in the analysed DoAs using head-related transfer functions (HRIRs) measured in air, it is possible for the listener to correctly localise these underwater sound sources.
+However, by capturing underwater sound sources with a hydrophone array, and reproducing the sources in the analysed DoAs using head-related transfer functions (HRIRs) measured in air, it is possible for a listener to localise underwater sound sources much more easily.

 <img src="Underwater-Super-Hearing/images/HydrophoneArray_GoPro.jpg" alt="HydrophoneArray_GoPro" width="450"/>